typedb/typedb-docs/02-clients/07-new-client.md

 A client is considered production-ready once it passes all the tests and adheres to the TypeDB architecture.
-If you encounter any difficulties along the way, do get in touch with the Vaticle team, preferably on [Discord](https://vaticle.com/discord) - we're happy to help speed up the development process.
+If you encounter any difficulties along the way, do get in touch with the Vaticle team, preferably on [Discord](https://vaticle.com/discord).
+We're happy to help speed up the development process.
 This will also enable us to add your project into the [TypeDB Open Source Initiative](https://typedb.org).